 The Environmental Change study track (30ECTS) comprises of disciplinary modules.
 Most of the the modules are 15 ECTS.
 You can choose two different modules (15 + 15 ECTS credits) to complete the required 30 ECTS credits for your advanced studies.
 Some modules also offer the possibility to expand the module with elective studies to 30 ECTS credits for more in-depth competence within the module.

-Having completed the study module in Agriculture and environment each student is able to describe the agricultural ecosystem and key features about main farming systems.
+Having completed the study module in Agriculture and environment, each student is able to describe the agricultural ecosystem and key features about main farming systems.
 Students have a solid understanding of the agricultural production process and are able to list and describe the main categories of environmental impacts of agriculture.

 In the Agriculture and environment study module students learn to interpret research reports considering environmental impacts of agriculture, ecological efficiency and use of natural resources.
 Students are able to position impacts of agriculture as a sub-system within the broader production and consumption system.
+See course details for the module.

 Study module in Aquatic sciences offers students comprehensive knowledge on the functioning of aquatic ecosystems, both marine and freshwater, including their food webs, and biological, chemical and physical regulatory mechanisms.